gntlnf/BT-PAMM-On-Recurrent-Events/README.md

 ## Structure

-  - *Erdmann*: contains the code provided by Alexandra Erdmann for the simulation study and nonparametric estimation.
+  - folder `Erdmann`: contains the code provided by Alexandra Erdmann for the simulation study and nonparametric estimation.
-  - *Data_generation*: contains the code for the data generation which utilizes code from the above.
+  - folder `Data_generation`: contains the code for the data generation which utilizes code from the above.
-  - *initial_run.R* and *skip_data_generation.R*: are the files to load all necessary packages and data if the data generation is skipped.
+  - `initial_run.R` and `skip_data_generation.R`: are the files to load all necessary packages and data if the data generation is skipped.
-  - *modeling*: contains the code for PAMM modeling.
+  - folder `modeling`: contains the code for PAMM modeling.
-  - *Analysis*: contains the code for the analysis of the results and the creation of the visualization in graphs and tables.
+  - folder `Analysis`: contains the code for the analysis of the results and the creation of the visualization in graphs and tables.

 ## How to reproduce the entire thesis